 The AMB-EU Board has conducted an internal assessment of its compliance function and has concluded that the company's compliance arrangements are operating effectively and with the appropriate degree of independence.

-In helping to form this opinion, the AMB-EU Board commissioned PricewaterhouseCoopers LLP (PwC) to undertake a review of the AMB-EU compliance function in 2022.
+In helping to form this opinion, the AMB-EU Board commissioned PricewaterhouseCoopers LLP (PwC) and the results of an in-house review of the Compliance function undertaken by AM Best's governance team.
+Neither internal audit reviews found any areas of material concern.